Last Updated on 14 January 2026 by Cycloscope

 + No rack needed

-– requires special braze-one on the fork
+– requires a special braze-on on the fork

 Check our dedicated article about